Chia-Network/pos2-chip/chip/chip-proof-of-space.md

 ### Security: Partition Grinding Attacks

-Two primary parition grinding attacks:
+There are three primary partition grinding attacks:
-1) Rental Attack Grind: no plot data is retained, all data reconstructed to T3 then focused on T4 and T5 partitions required by challenge.
+1) **Rental Attack Grind**: no plot data is retained, all data reconstructed to T3 then focused on T4 and T5 partitions required by challenge.
-2) T3 Grinding Attack: only T3 is retained, if Proof Fragment Scan filter passes on T3 then perform rental attack grind.
+2) **T3 Grinding Attack**: only T3 is retained, if Proof Fragment Scan filter passes on T3 then perform rental attack grind.
-3) T4 Partition Grinding Attack: an attacker collects data focused on partitions needed by challenges, that supply hints to reconstruct the partitions when needed.
+3) **T4 Partition Grinding Attack**: an attacker collects data focused on partitions needed by challenges, that supply hints to reconstruct the partitions when needed.

 In our data presented for the tables, while a full Total Cost of Ownership (TCO) model—taking into account hardware amortization, maintenance, financing, etc.—is ultimately the most accurate way to assess incentives, we use a simplified comparison of both energy (Watts) and up-front cost ($) to highlight the key points: